Sicilian Translator

 The fractions in the left column are the fraction of the 386 million words provided by the ACL 2013 workshop.
 At low amounts of parallel text, the model produces fluent sentences that are completely unrelated to the source sentence.
 But as the amount of parallel text increases, the translation becomes perfect.

-And a recent paper by Sennrich and Zhang (2019) suggests that the method of subword splitting will enable us to create a good translator with a few hundred thousand words (i.e. far less than the millions that Koehn and Knowles needed two years earlier).
+And a paper by Sennrich and Zhang (2019) suggests that the method of subword splitting will enable us to create a good translator with a few hundred thousand words (i.e. far less than the millions that Koehn and Knowles needed two years earlier).
 Subword splitting usually helps the translator find good translations for words that did not appear in the training data or appeared rarely in the training data.

 For example, the word jatta (cat) appeared six times in the training data, while its variant gatta only appeared once.
 Nonetheless, the translator still translates gatta correctly because the words are split into: j@@ atta and g@@ atta.